 Maybe you read that New York Times article on why women could be better investors than men.
 Or maybe your advisor just doesn’t seem to get you.
 You’re feeling like you want out.

-So you start to dial his number, one last time.
-But then you remember how he helped you get a mortgage on your first house, or the time helped you divide your assets after you got divorced, or the fact that he’s been your advisor for 20 years.
+So, you start to dial his number, one last time.
+But then you remember how he helped you get a mortgage on your first house, or the time he helped you divide your assets after you got divorced, or the fact that he’s been your advisor for 20 years.
 Are your standards unreasonably high?

 As a financial advisor on Ellevest’s Private Wealth Management team, I hear from women who feel this way a lot.
 But we spend so much time making sure we have good doctors to protect our health and good caretakers to protect our kids.
 Isn't it time we start vetting our financial advisors the same way?